Decker87/d2-hotkeys/README.md

 Notes:
 - These are configurable in d2-hotkeys-config.json (either in the install directory or in the repo you pulled).
 - The program will only have an effect while D2 is in the foreground.

+# FAQs

+Q: Is this approved for private servers?

+A: At the moment I have not sought approval from any private server hosts, so I would advise using it only for single player until it is approved.

+Q: Nothing seems to be happening, why?

+A: Check that the python process is running.
+If it isn't, double-check you are running as admin.

+Q: It's not working, how can I get help?

+A: Message me on reddit.